-The SFY 2020 scores for the perception of care subscales (Cultural Sensitivity, Treatment Engagement, Access, and Quality and Appropriateness) are comparable to those of the previous four administrations of the survey.
+The SFY 2021 scores for the perception of care subscales (Cultural Sensitivity, Treatment Engagement, Access, and Quality and Appropriateness) are comparable to those of the previous four administrations of the survey.
 This suggests that the survey sampling is drawing from a similar parent/guardian population from one year to the next.
-It also suggests that for the parent/guardian population responding to the survey, satisfaction with provider services is fairly high, ranging from an average low of 78.2% positive on Quality and Appropriateness of services to an average 92.0% positive on provider Cultural Sensitivity.
-If we assigned a letter grade scale to these scores, the grades might be: Quality and Appropriateness: C+; Access: B-; Treatment Engagement: B+; and Cultural Competence: A-.
+It also suggests that for the parent/quardian population responding to the survey, satisfaction with provider services is fairly high, ranging from an average low of 78.7% positive on Quality and Appropriateness of services to an average 92.5% positive on provider Cultural Sensitivity.
+Additionally, the standard deviations of these averages are fairly low, suggesting that there is little variation through the five-year period.

-The treatment outcomes subscales for Outcomes and Functioning show significant variability and an upward trend over time.
-The MOE bar for the first year (SFY 2016) does not overlap with the MOE bars for the most recent two years (SFY 2019-1010), suggesting that the change over time might be significant.
-The variation in the Outcomes and Functioning subscales suggests slight differences in the child and adolescent populations represented in each year's sample.
+The treatment outcomes subscales for Outcomes and Functioning show some significant variability over time.
+Despite this, as mentioned in the results section, there is considerable overlap in the MOE bars over the past five years in both subscales.
+Both subscales had a pattern of increasing significantly from SFY 2017 to SFY 2019, then decreasing slightly but not significantly in SFY 2021.
+The variation in the Outcomes and Functioning subscales suggests the possibility of slight differences in the child and adolescent populations represented in each year's sample.
 The survey does not collect specific information about the symptom severity or clinical complexity of the children and families represented in each year's sample, and we can only speculate that this might explain the variation seen in the Outcomes and Functioning subscales.
-On average, six out of ten parents of a child or adolescent consumer report favorable treatment outcomes.

-Within the Social Connectedness subscale, the upward trend that was noted last year has maintained, although the percent positive for SFY 2020 is slightly lower than the previous two years.
-On average, eight out of every ten parents/guardians with a child treated for a mental health condition reports a favorable assessment of their social cohesion.
-As noted last year, possible explanations for this finding point to OhioMHAS' intentional focus on Social Connectedness across program areas.
-Programs such as Early Childhood Mental Health, Crisis Text Line, Youth Lead Initiative and campaigns like Tell Me, Start Talking, I'm Here, Be Present, and the PAX Good Behavior Game all aim to increase social cohesion and increase youth resiliency, one of the most important protective factors for lifetime positive outcomes.
+Within the Social Connectedness subscale, the percent positive has maintained consistently over the past four years.
+On average, between eight and nine out of every ten parents/guardians with a child treated for a mental health condition reports a favorable assessment of their (the parents') social connectedness (85.0%).
+In SFY 2019, OhioMHAS began an intentional focus on social support and connectedness across Department areas in programs such as Early Childhood Mental Health, Crisis Text Line, Youth-Lead Initiatives, and in campaigns such as Tell Me, Start Talking!, I'm Here, Be Present, and the PAX Good Behavior Game.
+These programs all aim to increase social cohesion and increase youth resiliency, one of the most important protective factors for lifetime positive outcomes.

-Citation: Linley, J., & Carstens, C. (2020).
-Mental Health Statistical Information Program Survey Results: 2020 Youth Services Survey for Families .
-Columbus, OH: The Ohio Department of Mental Health and Addiction Services, Office of Quality, Planning, and Research.
+Citation: Linley, J. (2021).
+Mental Health Statistical Information Program Survey Results: 2021 Youth Services Survey for Families .
+Columbus, OH: The Ohio Department of Mental Health and Addiction Services, Bureau of Quality, Planning, and Research.

-OhioMHAS Quality, Planning and Research 30 E. Broad Street, 8th Floor Columbus, OH 43215
+OhioMHAS Quality, Planning, and Research 30 E. Broad Street, 8th Floor Columbus, OH 43215